MarlonDevs/MarlonDevs/README.md

 # Description
 With experience in the world of web development.
 Recently graduated as a Systems Engineer and Full Stack Developer.
 From Zulia, Venezuela.
 With the ability to create and design unique Apps for you, as well as solve problems.

-* 🌍 I live in Utah, USA
+* 🌍 I live in Utah, United State
 * 🧠 I'm learning Python
 * 🤝 I'm open to collaborating on projects that help the community